 There's a fox in my garden with bald patches.
 What's wrong with it and can I help?

 Mange is a common problem with foxes and if left untreated, can cause sores which get infected and can lead to its eventual death.
-Mange is caused by a skin mite and can be helped using a homeopathic remedy that can be put into food for the fox.
-Contact us and we can send you some medication that will help.
+Mange is caused by a skin mite and can be treated if caught in time.
+Please contact us (or your local wildlife rescue) if you are concerned about a fox with mange.

 There's an injured fox in my garden.
 What shall I do?